tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/播放器 SDK 文档/Android 端集成/定制开发/点播场景/接入文档_intl_en.md

 </thead>
 <tbody><tr>
 <td>RENDER_MODE_FULL_FILL_SCREEN</td>
 <td>Images are scaled to fill the entire screen, and the excess parts are cropped.
-There are no black bars in this mode, but images may not be displayed in whole.</td>
+There are no black bars in this mode, but images may not be displayed entirely.</td>
 </tr>
 <tr>
 <td>RENDER_MODE_ADJUST_RESOLUTION</td>
-<td>Images are scaled as large as the longer side can go.
+<td>Images are scaled as so that the long side of the video fits the screen.
 Neither side exceeds the screen after scaling.
 Images are centered, and there may be black bars.</td>
 </tr>
 </tbody></table>
 - **setRenderRotation: Image rotation**
 <table>
 <thead>